Friday, July 5, 2024

 Goodbye for the Last Time

-All placements must come to an end.
 After weeks of working closely with a client, who wouldn’t wonder - what happened to my client who I saw daily for therapy?
 What happened to my client who became tearful when they spoke about their fears?
 What happened to that equipment funding request I helped write?
 Your student’s genuine curiosity and concern could be endless but cannot be appeased as we must abide by strict legislation to protect personal information.

 As a therapist, you have faced a variety of similar experiences where the end to a therapeutic, client relationship felt unfinished.
 Modelling ways to gain closure will support your student’s ability to cope as a clinician later.